 To facilitate the formation of carpools, the school will provide interested families with a directory of the names and addresses of all children enrolled in their class.
 Written permission will be obtained from families before including them in the directory.
 Parents initiate the formation of their carpools.

 If a child is to go home with anyone other than their parent, sitter or authorized person from their registration form, the school must be notified in writing.

 Vehicles must be parked in the parking lot in designated parking spaces and children must be accompanied to and from the classroom.
 There is no parking on Oakwood Drive directly in front of the building.
 Any child arriving late to class will be greeted, assisted in putting belongings away and ushered to get involved in the group.

 Weather Related Closures

-The Creative Preschool will make the call on weather closures and delays, meaning we may not always follow what the county decides.
-Refer to the home page of our website for announcements, including delays, full-day closures or early dismissals.
+The Creative Preschool will make the call on weather closures, meaning we may not always follow what Prince William County decides.
+Parents will receive email announcements from the Preschool Director regarding delays, full-day closures or early dismissals.

 It is possible childcare providers and even parents may be unaware of an early school closure.
 We will attempt to contact parents and emergency contacts to follow in the event a child is not picked up when there is an early dismissal.
 Please be sure all emergency contacts are up-to-date and reside within a 30 minute radius of the Creative Preschool.